suyati/line-control/README.md

 ```

 ### Dependencies
 LineControl is built as a JQuery Plugin and supports Jquery 2.1.0.
-ST_Editor is also built for responsiveness and uses Twitter Bootstrap and Font-Awesome icons to render its Interface.
-The following is required for your ST_Editor to function perfectly
+LineControl is also built for responsiveness and uses Twitter Bootstrap and Font-Awesome icons to render its Interface.
+The following is required for your LineControl to function perfectly
 * Jquery (2.1.0)
 * Twitter Bootstrap (3.1.1)
 * Font-Awesome (4.0.3)